zlogic/mendix-docs/content/en/docs/releasenotes/deployment/mendix-cloud.md

 #### New Features

-* Redesigned Environment Details [New Theme only] – Improved functionality and enhanced user experience.
+* Redesigned the **Environment Details** page in the new UI – Improved functionality and enhanced user experience.
-* Staging Support for Apps in the New UI Deploy Wizard [New Theme only] – Streamlined deployment with staging capabilities.
+* Staging Support for Apps in the [new UI](/developerportal/deploy/environments-redesign/) deploy wizard.
-* Compare and Edit Model Options Across Environments [New Theme only] – Easily manage and modify model options across different environments.
+* Added the ability to compare and edit model options across environments in the new UI.
-* New UI for FreeApp Environments Overview – A refreshed interface for better navigation and usability.
+* Redesigned the **Environments** page for Free Apps.

 #### Improvements